1. Previous: Chapter 1

 Default Arguments

-1. A person is walking
+1. One person is walking.

-2. Another person is biking
+2. Another person is biking.

 4. A fourth person is flying a plane.